abetusk/bleepsix/notes.md

 Steps:

   1. Drop in replacement to get to functionality of what we have now (done!)
-  2. Add dummy user override and make sure it appears in library/module list
+  2. Add dummy user override and make sure it appears in library/module list (done!)
   3. Upload facility in www.meowcad.com that does this automatically.

 Some things to consider: